marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 Spoiler: it's a disaster.

-## Discovering Peak

-A couple of days ago I ran into a new application by [MetaLab](http://metalabdesign.com/) called [Peak](http://www.usepeak.com/).
-The application is supposed to be "the automated way to keep track of what everyone is working on".
-Basically you plug in a bunch of services such as Gmail, Github or Basecamp and the app gives your an overview of what's going on as well as metrics about your team.

-Since I'm a big fan of what MetaLab produces, I decided to check it out and I'm sad to say that I was very disapointed.

-Don't get me wrong, the app looks amazing.
-The UI is slick and everything is very well organized.
-My problem with it is that the product seems misguided.

-I might be wrong and totally open to change my mind if I mind, but I'll try to demonstrate in this article why I feel this way.

-## About metrics

-In my opinion some metrics are interesting, such how are the deadlines met, what's the team velocity, how much time is spent on a given task and so on.
+Some metrics are interesting, such as progress on the deadlines, what's the team velocity, how much time is spent on a given task and so on.
 Peak kind of track this thanks to the Github and Harvest integration.
-They tell me something and I can act on them such assigning more people to a hard task, organize the roadmap, plan for team growth...
+They tell me something and I can act based on them.
+For instance I could assign more people to a hard task, organize the roadmap or plan for team growth.

 Others are not interesting, and downright noise.
 For instance I don't see how the number of emails sent is not relevant at all.